2026 avg: $49 to $55/hr

 Step-by-Step Example

-Calculate production
+Calculate monthly and annual department production

 Real-World Use Cases